Bringing Your Children to Church

 Don't be embarrassed if your baby cries.
 We all understand that babies have special

 (and urgent!) needs.
 A baby who is crying needs help.
 If you just try to stop them

 crying it usually gets worse, you become stressed and embarrassed, others can't hear,

 and it is hard work for the person leading the service.
-These facilities are provided for
+The following facilities are provided

 relaxed experience for you and your baby.